 Low amounts of methylbenzene are naturally present in crude oil. but in refinery processes, methylbenzene is produced as a byproduct of the gasoline production process by a catalytic reformer or ethylene cracker; It is also a byproduct of the production of coke from coal.
-At the end, the separation of this component can be done using conventional separation techniques such as distillation or extraction.
+In the end, the separation of this component can be done using conventional separation techniques such as distillation or extraction.

-Preparation of this product is generally used to produce benzene or para-xylene to produce polyethylene terephthalate (PET), resins or toluene diisocyanates (TDI) which is used to produce polyurethane.
+Preparation of this product is generally used to produce benzene or para-xylene to produce polyethylene terephthalate (PET), resins, or toluene diisocyanates (TDI) which are used to produce polyurethane.
 It is also widely used as a solvent in many industries.
 A major part of toluene production is currently used to produce refined products, especially gasoline.
 Sometimes this component is added to the gasoline mixture to increase the octane number.
 The global production capacity is projected to increase over the years 2017-2022.
-But growth is concentrated in developing countries, and we will not see growth in the Americas, Western Europe or Japan.
+But growth is concentrated in developing countries, and we will not see growth in the Americas, Western Europe, or Japan.
 In the chart below, you can see the share of each region from the global market.

 physical and chemical properties of Toluene

 In the table below some of the chemical and physical properties of this product are mentioned.
-All data that is mentioned in this table is gathered from Wikipedia website:
+All data that is mentioned in this table is gathered from the Wikipedia website: